infojunkie/PhpSpreadsheet/README.md

 PhpSpreadsheet is a library written in pure PHP and offers a set of classes that allow you to read and write various spreadsheet file formats such as Excel and LibreOffice Calc.

+## This fork
+This is a fork of PhpSpreadsheet with the following additions / modifications:

+- Allow custom functions in `Calculation::getFunctions()` by returning a reference to the functions list.
+- Modify the concatenation operator `&` to NOT work on matrices - only on scalar values that are cast to strings.
+This is consistent with Excel.
+- Implement function `CHOOSECOLS`
+- Implement Google Sheets functions `__xludf.DUMMYFUNCTION` and `QUERY`
+- Make helper function `Calculation::showValue()` public

+I will do my best to contribute these additions back to the main trunk, given enough time and willingness from the core maintainers.

 ## Installation

 See the [install instructions](https://phpspreadsheet.readthedocs.io/en/latest/#installation).

 ## Documentation